 Ron Brooks, a distinguished instructor from one of the country’s top fisheries research universities, is the new fisheries director for the Kentucky Department of Fish and Wildlife Resources.
-He replaces Benjy Kinman, who was recently confirmed as a deputy commissioner at the department.

 A native of Farmington, Illinois, Brooks, 54, comes to Kentucky Fish and Wildlife from Southern Illinois University in Carbondale, Illinois.
 Brooks earned his bachelor’s and master’s degrees in zoology from the school.